South Coast 26

-The South Coast 26 is an American trailerable sailboat that was designed by James Monroe as a cruiser and first built in 1977.
+The South Coast 26 is a recreational keelboat that was designed by James Monroe and first built in 1977.

 Production

 The design was built by South Coast Seacraft in United States, starting in 1977, but it is now out of production.

 Design

-The South Coast 26 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a masthead sloop rig; a raked stem; a reverse transom; a transom-hung, vertically-lifting wooden rudder controlled by a tiller and a lifting keel with a weighted bulb.
+The South Coast 26 is built predominantly of fiberglass, with wood trim.
+It has a masthead sloop rig; a raked stem; a reverse transom; a transom-hung, vertically lifting wooden rudder controlled by a tiller and a lifting keel with a weighted bulb.
 It was built in aft cockpit and center cockpit versions.
 It displaces 3300 lb and carries 960 lb of ballast.

 The boat has a draft of 3.67 ft with the keel extended and 1.82 ft with it retracted, allowing operation in shallow water, beaching or ground transportation on a trailer.

 The boat is normally fitted with a small outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on the starboard side just forward of the companionway ladder.
 The galley is equipped with a two-burner stove.
 The enclosed head is located opposite the galley on the port side.

 For sailing, the design may be equipped with a 150% or 170% genoa.

 The design has a hull speed of 6.46 kn.